 - Nathan Oliveira (1928-2010), American painter, printmaker, and sculptor

-- Paulo César de Oliveira (b.
-1973), Brazilian football referee
+- Nicolas Nilo César de Oliveira (b.
+1987), Brazilian freestyle swimmer

 - Chronological list of passengers to Spanish America (including Florida and Louisiana, 1538-1559).
 From documents in the "Indian Archives".
 Sevilla.
 Print.